 But not all property transfers happen this way.
 Inheritance, a special trade between two parties, is a type of property transfer that doesn’t follow the usual routine.

 Enter: the quitclaim deed.
-Quitclaim deeds are simple, quick transactions that come with limited protections.
-They’re usually used by people who know each other well, like parents, siblings and relatives.
+Quitclaim deeds are used to quickly transfer ownership of real property from one person to another, typically in situations of nontraditional sales.
+They’re usually used by people who know each other well, like parents, siblings or other relatives.

 Curious if this type of deed is right for your situation?
 Here’s what you need to know before signing one.

 A quitclaim deed is a legal document used to make a straightforward transfer of a property between two parties.
 Unlike a conventional sale and purchase, there’s usually no title search, payment or mortgage involved.

 It’s kind of like wrapping a house with a beautiful red bow and handing it to someone you know.

 While a quitclaim streamlines the property transfer process, it also comes with risks.
 So, it’s normally used between people who know and trust each other.

 How Quitclaim Deeds Work